Is copying your work plagiarism?

 Hey Andrew,

 thanks for the email and I'm pleased that you've enjoyed the studies and are using them to help others.
 The Google definition of plagiarism is 'the practice of taking someone else's work or ideas and passing them off as one's own.'
-From where I stand, I don't really care how you are using my studies in terms of whether you are giving credit back to the JPN website or not.
-I just see that we are one body and if you have seen something that has spoken to you and want to pass it on to your church... great.
-The fact is, probably all preachers use illustrations or insights that they have received/heard somewhere else.
-You would have seen many quotes in my studies from authors that I glean from and enjoy like J Vernon McGee, William MacDonald, A.C Gaebelin etc...
-But I do understand if you are doing it excessively and are starting to feel guilty as I feel the same if I'm taking someone's ideas and not saying where I got it.
-So I do try to state where I have got things from if it is a direct type of thought/quote.
-But there are other times when I will read something that I like, and I'll ponder and meditate upon it and it will open up more thoughts and suddenly it becomes your own, even if it was someones else's initial thought that put you on that track.
+In terms of speaking in church (which you are doing) I see it that we are one body and if you have seen something that has spoken to you and want to pass it on to your church... great.
+Probably all preachers use illustrations or insights that they have received/heard somewhere else.
+If it was something that you are doing a lot then it is right to acknowledge the source.
+You would have seen many quotes in my studies and messages from authors that I glean from and enjoy like J Vernon McGee, William MacDonald, A.C Gaebelin etc...
+If I am adding a quote I state where I have got things from.
+But there are other times when I will read something that I like, and I'll ponder and meditate upon it and it will open up more thoughts/verses and gets developed and suddenly it becomes your own, even if it was someone else's initial thought that put you on that track.
 It is likely you do that with my studies - you think about them, see where God is leading you with them and add to them.

-Anyway, I'll leave all that up to you and God.
-But just to restate, I'm just pleased that you like the studies and want to use them to help others.
+Anyway, in terms of you and your small church I'll leave all that up to you and God.
+But just to restate, I'm pleased that you like the studies and want to use them to help others.
 I'll also say that God looks at your heart, and mine.
 He knows if we are seeking our own glory and want to be seen as some spiritual hot shot, or whether we are passing on the points we have enjoyed not to claim credit for them ourselves but simply to encourage, challenge or bless others.

 God bless the work you are doing with your little church.
 The church I go to is small as well.
 Zech 4:10.
 Whether it is small or large is of little consequence.
 All that is important is that God's approval is upon it.